Dangers of button cell batteries and small toys

 How to protect young children

-- battery compartments should be checked to make sure they can’t be opened or broken easily
+- check lockable battery compartments to make sure they are secure, undamaged, and can’t be opened or broken easily

-- take care when changing batteries to make sure the compartment is secured afterwards and the old battery is disposed of safely
+- take care when changing batteries to make sure the compartment is locked after and the old battery is disposed of safely

 - keep spare batteries in a safe place out of reach of children